 Check out the recent news releases from the Gordie Howe International Bridge Project.

-The Government of Canada selects new Chairperson of the Windsor-Detroit Bridge Authority
+The Government of Canada announces the appointment of a new Board director for Windsor-Detroit Bridge Authority

-Ottawa, Ontario, February 21st , 2025 — Today, the Honourable Nathaniel Erskine-Smith, Minister of Housing, Infrastructure…Read more
+Ottawa, Ontario, February 24, 2026 — Today, the Honourable Gregor Robertson, Minister of Housing and Infrastructure…Read more